reliverse/cli/README.md

 We welcome contributions!
 Feel free to open issues or submit pull requests.
 Please ensure your code adheres to our linting guidelines by running `bun appts` before submitting.

-> **Temporary issue**: It seems that currently if you build and publish a project using Bun, then the project does not run with a global installation, so *now wherever README.md says to use `bun`, please use `pnpm` instead*.
+> **Temporary issue**: It seems that currently if you build and publish a project using bun , then the project does not run with a global installation, so *now wherever README.md says to use `bun`, please use `pnpm` instead*.

 Reliverse takes a different, non-standard approach compared to other bootstrappers.
 The author has observed many CLIs handling project bootstrapping, some of which are quite impressive.
 However, their repositories often contain numerous files that are eventually bundled into a single `index.js`, functioning like an installer wizard.
 This leads to cluttered repositories, typically set up as monorepos, adding complexity.
 In contrast, the `reliverse/cli` repository downloads specific files from existing repositories and only copies or generates files when absolutely necessary.

 ## License

 This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for more details.

+---

+## Wrap Up

+Reliverse is a CLI tool designed to streamline the setup of JavaScript, TypeScript, and other types of projects, with a primary focus on Next.js templates, though it is not limited to them.
+It allows you to effortlessly bootstrap projects, including the Relivator Next.js template or any other template from GitHub or other Git-based sources.
+Additionally, Reliverse assists in managing configuration files and resolving potential conflicts between tools like ESLint, Prettier, and Biome.